openstack-security/openstack-security.github.io/_posts/2016-05-05-clearing-the-air.markdown

 Recently, there have been a few talks around "vulnerabilities" within the OpenStack project that missed the mark so much they deserve note.

-While some of them call out important concepts such as [CIA](https://en.wikipedia.org/wiki/Information_security#Key_concepts) and the [CVE database](https://cve.mitre.org/), they all attempt to highlight vulnerabilities or attack vectors within OpenStack that have either been addressed years ago, or are not able to be addressed by the upstream community and are the responsibility of the group deploying and maintaining the cloud.
+Some of them call out important concepts such as [CIA](https://en.wikipedia.org/wiki/Information_security#Key_concepts) and the [CVE database](https://cve.mitre.org/).
+Unfortunately, they all attempt to highlight vulnerabilities or attack vectors within OpenStack that have either been addressed years ago, or are not able to be addressed by the upstream community and are the responsibility of the group deploying and maintaining the cloud.

-To understand why upstream OpenStack `is` secure, it's important to briefly introduce the OpenStack vulnerability management process.
+To understand how OpenStack handles vulnerabilities securely, it is important to briefly introduce the OpenStack vulnerability management process.

 ## Vulnerability Management in OpenStack
 A vulnerability in OpenStack usually begins life as a bug filed against